-6. Poster - Topics may include but not limited to one of the following; Topographic map, backpacking trip plan, camp layout, plan an expedition (can be dreamed or lived), collection of photos from your expedition, trails hiked, cost comparison of rental vs purchase or using GPS/compass.
+6. Poster - create a poster display, no larger than 22" X 28".
+Topics may include but not limited to one of the following; Topographic map, backpacking trip plan, camp layout, plan an expedition (can be dreamed or lived), collection of photos from your expedition, trails hiked, cost comparison of rental vs purchase or using GPS/compass.

-7. Journal/Binder - Written report of actual, virtual or imagined expeditions/camping/hiking, OR field journal (notes of actual experiences, sights, sounds, smells, etc.).
+7. Journal/Binder - written report of actual, virtual, or imagined expeditions/camping/hiking, OR field journal (notes of actual experiences, sights, sounds, smells, etc.).
 Explain growth in project, challenges in leading a group, teaching others about wildlife and nature identification and "Leave No Trace."
-Exhibits measure no larger than 16 inches x 16 inches.
+Exhibits measure no larger than 16" X 16".

-8. Expedition Safety - Must include an explanation of use of items, why selected/purpose of item, how it meets hiking/camping/expedition needs.
+8. Expedition Safety - must include an explanation of use of items, why selected/purpose of item, how it meets hiking/camping/expedition needs.
 May include but are not limited to; travel sized edible plants, creepy crawly guide, tent repair kit, travel first aid kit or weather/water safety.
+Exhibits measure no larger than 18" X 24".

-9. Digital Media - Use digital media to show video/slideshow/presentation of one of the following, but not limited to; building a non-tent shelter (include why needed), packing your backpack/equipment and getting it onto you, teaching others about issues environmental or а computer video backpacking expedition game.
+9. Digital Media - ese digital media to show video/slideshow/presentation of one of the following, but not limited to; building a non-tent shelter (include why needed), packing your backpack/equipment, and getting it onto you, teaching others about environmental issues or computer video а backpacking expedition game.
 Submit a USB drive or DVD inside a report cover or notebook.
 If using a slideshow, include printed slides inside report cover or notebook.

-10. Other Expedition Items - Must include what inspired the creation of the item, and the purpose of the item.
-May include, but are not limited to; nature art, nature cinquain poem, backpacking food recipes, hiking/expedition conditioning plan, charcoal etching, dehydrated meal or snack (at least 1 cup displayed in a re-sealable plastic bag with ingredients, instructions, and nutritional facts included).
-Exhibits measure no larger than 18 inches X 24 inches.
-PREMIUM CODE 9
+10. Other Expedition Items - must include what inspired the creation of the item, and the purpose of the item.
+May include, but are not limited to; nature art, nature cinquain poem, backpacking food recipes, hiking/expedition conditioning plan, charcoal etching, dehydrated meal, or snack (at least 1 cup displayed in a re-sealable plastic bag with ingredients, instructions, and nutritional facts included).
+Exhibits measure no larger than 18" X 24".

-DEPARTMENT - Healthy Lifestyles

-SAFETY - Division 440
+DEPARTMENT - Healthy Lifestyles SAFETY - Division 440